greysonthao/LangChain-RAG/step-by-step/STEP-BY-STEP.md

   - Output: according to the provided `chunkSize` (1000) and `chunkOverlap` (0) settings, you will get 14 text chunks from the text splitter.

+  - See how this works through [this online demo](https://chunkviz.up.railway.app/)

 ## STEP 06: Vectorize the (split) Documents and add them to the Vector Store

   In this step we turn every document into a vector and store it in our in-memory vector store.